 There are no Aboriginal sites recorded within or in close proximity to the Project area (Figure 1).
-The closest recorded sites are 2.7km to the west of the Project Area.
-These sites are modified trees in association with what appears to be an artificial waterbody but may be a natural modified waterbody.
-It is likely that there would have been other ephemeral waterholes in the area that have now either been removed, or disturbed by extensive land modification and tree clearing for pastoralism in the area.
-The original hydrological regimes have also been altered through irrigation works associated with the Murrumbidgee Irrigation System.
+The closest recorded sites are 700m to the south of the Project Area.
+These three sites are modified trees located next to what appears to be a water holding facility but may have been a natural waterbody prior to its current use.
+It is likely that there would have been other ephemeral waterholes in the area that have now either been drained, or filled, or disturbed by extensive land modification and tree clearing for pastoralism and residential modifications in the area.
+The original hydrological regimes have also been altered through irrigation works associated with the Murrumbidgee Irrigation System and a major canal is located 300m east of these recordings.
+All three recordings are thought to have incorrect site locations details.
+The site name of all three sites is Amesbury Common which is the name of a nature reserve approximately 160m to the north of where the coordinates identify the sites to be.

 Other heritage register searches were also undertaken to identify any items or places in proximity to the proposed work areas.
 The NSW State Heritage Inventory (SHI), includes items on the State Heritage Register (SHR) and items listed by state agencies and the local Government, to identify any items currently listed within or adjacent to the work areas.
 The SHI database also includes declared Aboriginal Places in NSW.
 A search of the SHI database was conducted, which revealed there is one declared Aboriginal Place within the Leeton Shire Council LGA.
 The Aboriginal Place is a ceremonial site (Koonadan), including burials, located approximately 4km northeast of the Project Area.
 Koonadan (AHIMS #49-2-0012) is also listed on the AHIMS register and is located on sand dunes near the Tuckerbil Swamp.
-The nearest listed item on the Local Environmental Plan (LEP) was the House (LEP #I10) located approximately 1.2km to the west of the Project Area This site is not listed for Aboriginal significance.
+The nearest listed item on the Local Environmental Plan (LEP) was the Cannery Office and Garden (LEP #I48) located approximately 770m to the east of the Project Area This site is not listed for Aboriginal significance.